-At the top-end of the range, the best hybrid bikes are carbon-fiber ‘flat-bar road bikes’, which can cost over $1800.
+At the top-end of the range, some of the best hybrid bikes are carbon-fiber ‘flat-bar road bikes’, which can cost over $1800.
 They should have high-end drivetrains and a forgiving ride (absorb bumps easily).

 In the mid-range are bikes from $600 to $1800.
 These may have a carbon fork and will feature a quality drivetrain.
 Alloy frames may be of superior and lightweight manufacture.

 For the most budget conscious buyers, decent hybrids can be had for as little as $400.
 Even at this price, bikes will feature disc brakes and an aluminum frame.
 Some components may be mid-range and moderately heavy, but still reliable.
 As long as the fit is right, these bikes can be comfortable rides.

 Most manufacturers will have a range of sizes available for each bike.
 This is given in inches.
 If you aren’t an experienced cyclist, this may hold little meaning for you.
 Don’t fret.